Table of contents

 It’s very important to supervise any dealings that your child has with any dog – your own pet or one that you meet in the park, to keep both the child and the dog safe.
 Experiencing a bad interaction with a dog at a young age can be very determined for a child which can escalate over time, becoming a genuine phobia or fear of dogs, which can remain with the child throughout the whole of their lives.

 It’s understandable that if your child has had a nasty encounter with a dog, been frightened by or bitten, they are going to be wary of any future canine contact.
-It’s crucial that you try to deal with this fear at a very young age, to attempt to help them overcome their anxieties.
+You must try to deal with this fear at a very young age, to attempt to help them overcome their anxieties.

 Avoid problems in the first place

 From a very early age, teach your child how to behave correctly when around any dogs.
 Never leave a child unsupervised with a pet until they know and understand the basics of good behaviour and dog communication, and never to interact with a strange dog.
 A child needs to understand a dog’s body language; never to creep up and startle a dog; to know when a dog has had enough, and of course never to approach a stranger’s dog without permission from its owner.

 Have a discussion with your child about their fears

 Have a conversation with your child to discover the reason behind their fears and phobia and always speak positively about dogs and model positive behaviour yourself.
 Approach the route to engaging with dogs, using books with doggy pictures, movies that have dogs in starring roles, and eventually lead up to contact time with a friendly, calm and quiet dog.
 Get your child to understand that just like people, no two dogs are the same, and just because one dog is naughty, not all dogs are the same.
 Explain that dogs see situations differently to us and that screaming or running away from a dog can be seen as a challenge to play.

 When you are out and about